fritesh/json-patch/README.md

 ```json
 [ { "op": "move", "from": "/a", "path": "/c" } ]
 ```

+This Library Supports Custom Operation in Case of Array as ...

 It is able to do even more than that.
 See the test files in the project.